okyeron/neotrellis-monome/README.md

 ## norns shield

-If you're on norns shield with 200218 do the following (if you're on another version, update first).
+If you're on norns shield with 200218 or later do the following (probably a good idea to update first anyway).

 NOTE - Be aware this is a hack/workaround and is not officially supported.
 Proceed at your own risk

+NOTE 2 - this workaround will be erased with any norns system update.
+Re-apply after system updates.

 ```
 cd ~/